 2.2.
 Clone a workspace that contains a notebook you'd like to explore

-Cloning a workspace will automatically create copies of all of the notebooks contained within that workspace, allowing users to quickly duplicate code and tools in a secure sand box for their own use.
+Cloning a workspace will automatically create copies of all of the notebooks in that workspace, allowing users to quickly duplicate the notebook analysis in their own secure sand box:

 3.2.
 Clone an individual notebook to your own workspace

 3.3.
 Create a new notebook from scratch

 2.5.
 Upload a ready-made notebook from outside the Terra platform

 This is similar to creating a new notebook, you only have to make sure that what you are uploading is a JSON file format saved with the

 Cells are the building blocks of a notebook.
-Each cell has a "cell type" (Code/Markdown/Raw NBConvert) that determines how the cluster will interpret the instructions in the cell.
+Each cell has a "cell type" (Code/Markdown/Raw NBConvert) that determines how the application compute will interpret the instructions in the cell.

 The cell type can be seen or changed either in the Cell>Cell Type drop down menu, or on the right of the toolbar of function shortcuts located just below the menu bar: